 I remember getting up at 4.30 am to catch the 6 am shuttle to Newark, meeting up with my work colleagues, and then showing up at a client site by 8 am.
 Week after week.

 That wasn’t so bad, except that the manager of our team seemed pretty lost and insecure, over-compensating for both by being political.
-I still remember my first performance review with this person.
+I still remember my first performance review with her.
 It didn’t go well.
 I was told I had a lot of inadequacies.
 That I pretty much sucked.

-Needless to say, this manager didn’t bring me along to the next project.
+Needless to say, the manager didn’t bring me along to the next project.
 I was thrown into the “general pool” of analysts.
 Eventually, another manager picked me for a new project.

 For whatever reason, everything worked out.
-I went from being rated as average to pretty darn good at Bain & Co.
+I went from being rated as average to being in the top 10% of my class at Bain & Co.

 I am writing this because I learned a very valuable lesson from those miserable six months: looking back, I now realize that it was all about perseverance.
 Sometimes, a work situation is about practice, so that you’re ready for the actual game.

 I also am writing all this because I am watching the Patriots-Bills game and just remembered this video about Malcolm Butler (up top, or click here–start it at min.
 4:54 if you want to get the main part).